Internships | Department of Environmental Studies | The University of Vermont(title)

 Faculty Name: Brendan Fisher

 Research Description: ECOS has three main foci – Ecosystem services and biodiversity conservation; ecosystems and human health; human behavior and sustainability.
-In short we carry out applied research to link how the functioning of ecosystems affect human well being and how human behavior, in turn, affect ecosystems and biodiversity.
+In short, we carry out applied research to link how the functioning of ecosystems affects human well being and how human behavior, in turn, affects ecosystems and biodiversity.

 More information on ECOS